MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/phone-numbers-for-audio-conferencing.md

 While the default audio conferencing number that is assigned to an organizer is only included in the meeting invite, a caller can use any of the phone numbers that are assigned to your conferencing bridge to join a meeting.
 The list of phone numbers that can be used to join a meeting is available using the **Find a local number** link that is included on every meeting invite.

-## <a name="automatically-assigned-audio-conferencing-phone-numbers"></a>Automatiquement attribué aux numéros de téléphone des services d’audioconférence
+## <a name="automatically-assigned-audio-conferencing-phone-numbers"></a>Numéros de téléphone de l’audioconférence assignés automatiquement

 Shared audio conferencing phone numbers are automatically assigned to organizations when they're enabled for audio conferencing.
 When the phone numbers are assigned, a phone number is assigned as the default phone number of the conferencing bridge.
 The phone number assigned as the default number of the bridge will be one from the country/region of the organization.

 > [!NOTE]
-> Vous trouverez l’emplacement pays ou région de votre organisation en vous connectant au **Centre d’administration Office 365** et en regardant sous le **Profil d’organisation**.
+> Le pays ou la région de votre organisation est disponible en vous connectant au **Centre d’administration Office 365** et en regardant sous profil de l' **organisation**.

 > [!CAUTION]
 > Due to limited availability of toll phone numbers in Venezuela, Indonesia, and United Arab Emirates (UAE), organizations from these countries/regions won't have an Audio Conferencing toll number automatically assigned to them.
 Toll-free numbers from these locations are available depending on available inventory.